Gennadi Gusarov

-Biography
+Club career

-He began playing for the youth team of CDSA (1951–1955), coached by I. P. Ponomaryov.
-He then played for the FShM team at the Central Stadium named after V. I. Lenin (1955–1957), from where he moved to the Torpedo master team.
+Gusarov began playing for the youth team of CDSA (1951–1955), coached by I. P. Ponomaryov.
+He then played for the FShM team at the Central Stadium named after V. I. Lenin (1955–1957), from where he moved to the Torpedo first team.
 While playing for Torpedo, Gusarov graduated from the Moscow Aviation Institute in 1962.
 He was a member of the Komsomol (VLKSM).

 On the field, he was noted for his organizational skills, technique, and ability to read the game well.
 His teammates included Eduard Streltsov, Valentin Ivanov, Valery Voronin, Slava Metreveli, Viktor Shustikov, and many others.

 Following the dismissal of his favorite coach, Viktor Maslov, from Torpedo and a decline in the team’s performance, in 1963 he transferred to Moscow’s Dynamo, changing his role from forward to midfielder.
 He quickly adapted to the new position and became the team’s playmaker.
 In the mid-1960s, together with Vladimir Dudko and Valery Maslov, he became a mainstay of Dynamo’s midfield.

+He ended his playing career in Barnaul, representing the local Dynamo from 1969 to 1971.